SurniaUlula/wpsso-organization/README.md

 <p>The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
 If your site requires the management of multiple organizations, then you may want the Premium version for those additional features.</p>

 <ul>
+<li><p>Manage the details of multiple organizations.</p></li>
-<li>Provides an Organization selector for the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup Premium</a> add-on (to select an alternate publisher, service provider, event organizer, event performer, hiring organization, and more).</li>
+<li><p>Offers an organization selector for the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup Premium</a> add-on to optionally select a different publisher, service provider, event organizer, event performer, hiring organization, etc.</p></li>
 </ul>

 <h3>WPSSO Core Plugin Required</h3>